klimzaporojets/e2e-kb-ie/README.md

 ## Creating the Environment
-We recommend creating a separate environment to run the code and then install the packages in requirements.txt:
+We recommend creating a separate environment to run the code and then installing the packages in requirements.txt:
 ```
 conda create -n e2e-kb-ie python=3.9
 conda activate e2e-kb-ie